thaothecow/cscu-github-demo-2022/intros.md

 - Bonejaw my name is Cindai!
 I like mangoes.
 - Hello my name is Thao!
 I'm in 3rd year CS and I'm currently on a co-op term.
 My favourite fruit is coconuts :) .

+-Hello my name is sheel patel, i like anime and playing video games.
+As for top anime 1.
+One Piece 2.
+Violet evergarden 3.Mob and as for video game valorant. ig -> sheel_52